Your Doctoral studies

 - a simple copy of the title page of the thesis (Please check the sample sheet for your title page).

-- if acceptance as a PhD candidate was linked to certain conditions: evidence that the conditions have been successfully met.
+- if acceptance as a doctoral candidate was linked to certain conditions: evidence that the conditions have been successfully met.

-As soon as all your documents have arrived at the PhD office, the main PhD procedure will be initiated.
+As soon as all your documents have arrived at the Doctoral Office, the main doctoral procedure will be initiated.
 This normally takes several months.
 First of all,

-- the PhD office will communicate with the examiners who have been confirmed by the PhD examination committee;
+- the Doctoral Office will communicate with the examiners who have been confirmed by the doctoral examination board;

 - each examiner will receive a copy of the thesis.
-The relevant examiners’ reports are normally sent to the PhD office within 10 weeks;
+The relevant examiners’ reports are normally sent to the Doctoral Office within 10 weeks;

-- once the display period has expired, the PhD examination committee will decide whether the thesis has been accepted or not.
-You will receive written notification of this.
+- once the display period has expired, the doctoral examination board will decide whether the thesis has been accepted or not.
+You will receive written notification of this;

-- As soon as I have received notification that my thesis has been accepted from the PhD office, I need to contact my supervisor or the responsible dean’s office in order to organise a date for my PhD viva.
+- As soon as I have received notification that my thesis has been accepted from the Doctoral Office, I need to contact my supervisor or the responsible dean’s office in order to organise a date for my disputation / oral defence and discuss matters of room reservation and invitation.

-- I need to find out whether I need any legalisation or an apostille for my PhD certificate in order to start work abroad or when I return to my home country.
+- I need to find out whether I need any legalisation or an apostille for my doctoral degree certificate in order to start work abroad or when I return to my home country.

-The PhD viva should last 90 minutes and no longer than two hours.
-The thesis must be defended in front of the PhD examination committee.
+The dispuation should last 90 minutes and no longer than two hours.
+The thesis must be defended in front of the doctoral examination committee.
 This will also focus on selected problems in the topic and related subjects in other fields as well as the current state of research in these fields.

-Before the PhD certificate can be handed out to you, your doctoral thesis must be made available to the academic community.
-Publication must take place within two years of your PhD viva.
+Before the doctoral degree certificate can be handed out to you, your doctoral thesis must be made available to the academic community.
+Publication must take place within two years of your disputation / oral defence.
 To do so, the following steps are necessary:

 Approval for printing